aryanrsuri/opl/README.md

 - (some_grammar).opl: Opl file containing examples for one specific file

 ### The Opl Toolchain

-The Opl toolchain subsists of the following tools.

 ```bash
 Opl is a general purpose functional programming language.